 So, as many people realize too late, the question “How can I make our online applications hacker proof?“ is the wrong approach.

-In our approach, called ZSentry, the security of our solutions is assured not by some fictitious "Fort Knox" type of security that would (vainly) promise to prevent all attacks.
+In our approach, called ZSentry, the security of our solutions is assured not by some hopeful "Fort Knox" type of security (The Fort Knox Syndrome) that would (vainly) promise to prevent all attacks.
 As the next item explains, the ZSentry technology simply prevents attacks by the sheer lack of existence of user data to attack, anywhere.

 ZSentry Sans Target

-The best defense against data theft is to not have the data in the first place.
+The ultimate and fail-safe defense against data theft is to not have the data in the first place.
 In IT security terms, ZSentry shifts the information security solution space from the hard and yet-unsolved security problem of protecting servers and clients against penetration attacks to a connection reliability problem that is solvable today.

 Uniquely, the ZSentry Sans Target technology eliminates common online targets such as such as username/password lists, names, email addresses, plain text user data, meta-data, and even the encryption/decryption keys themselves.
 There is also no shared-secret storage (not even encrypted), which presence would be a target enabling dangerous silent breaches including RSA's notorious SecurId breaches.